patricksurry/eastern-front-1941/doc/apxdev.md

 CONVERTING BYTES TO DIGITS
 ---

-Line 1600 begins one of the strangest ideas I have ever implemented in a program.
+[Line 1600][EFT18D-1600] begins one of the strangest ideas I have ever implemented in a program.
 It is also one of the stupidest.
 I was worried about the conversion of hexadecimal byte values in my tables into numeral strings on the screen.
 Whenever the player presses the button to raise a unit in the